 While cannabis and lung cancer don’t go hand-in-hand, heavy smokers still have some risks to worry about:

 These risks are reduced when you vaporize instead of smoke herb.
-While it may seem obvious, it’s easy to forget that when you smoke weed, you’re breathing hot, smoldering plant materials into your body.
+While it may seem obvious, it’s easy to forget that when you smoke weed (in every form: weed wax, shatter, herb, etcetera), you’re breathing hot, smoldering plant materials into your body.
 Vapes use just enough heat to activate the cannabinoids in your flower or wax.
 At the same time, they avoid the itchy, inflaming burn associated with weed that’s been roasted a little too hot.

 Rolling papers and the products you use to smoke may also be to blame for some of the lung irritation.
 Rolling papers may be processed with bleach or other chemicals, damaging your lung tissue.
 Switching to a vape would help avoid all of these risks as well – cue the PAX 3 kit or Volcano.